Gowtham-app-developer/Android-Interview-Questions/Android Basics.md

 onRestart	Called after your activity is stopped, prior to start. onDestroy	Called before the activity is destroyed.

+# What is Manifest.xml?

+- The AndroidManifest.xml file contains information of your package, including components of the application such as activities, services, broadcast receivers, content           providers etc.

 # Content Provider

 - A content provider component supplies data from one application to others on request and such requests are handled by the methods of the ContentResolver class.